MicrosoftDocs/globalization/globalization/input/hotkeys-accelerators.md

 For a general audience, you should use the term *keyboard shortcuts* in your app and its documentation and any other support material.
 If you have content that is aimed at developers or discusses customizing your app’s UI, you can use the terms *access keys* and *shortcut keys* to distinguish between the two.

-## Exceptions and risks

-There are a couple of exceptions to these localization recommendations.
+## Additional considerations

 If the localization target language uses a non-Latin writing system that requires an [input method editor (IME)](input-method-editors.md), such as Japanese, it's best to use the original keyboard shortcuts.

-This is also the case when the shortcut is common and has stayed the same for a long time.
-For example, the shortcut for **bold text** is Ctrl + B in English and Ctrl + G in French.
+Actions, such as saving a file, copying text or applying bold formatting, are common across many applications.
+By convention, applications in a single language use the same shortcut for the same action.
+Applications in a language other than English might use a different shortcut than the English shortcut but will be consistent in the use of that shortcut.
+For example, the shortcut for applying bold formatting is **Ctrl + B** in English and **Ctrl + G** in French.

-Localizing keyboard shortcuts also involves extra effort and potential risk:
+Localizing keyboard shortcuts involves extra effort:

 - You need to expose your app's shortcuts to localization.
 - You need to provide sufficient guidance to localization.
+This includes:
+  - Coordinating between development and localization to ensure that the end-to-end localization process can support the adaptation of keyboard shortcuts.
+  - Ensuring that the localization team has enough context to determine what is the appropriate shortcut for a given translated string and how to set it.
+  - Establishing a process with clear ownership to ensure correct and functional shortcuts at runtime.
+An experienced localization team or supplier can typically help a development team navigate these challenges, if they are engaged early.
-- You need to ensure that the shortcuts are functional, match the localized UI, and aren't duplicated in a given part of the UI.
+- You need to verify that the shortcuts are functional, match the localized UI, and aren't duplicated in a given part of the UI.